-To study these issues, we develop a principal-agent model wherein the principal is an insurer, and the agent is a physician.
+To examine these issues, we develop a principal-agent model in which the principal is an insurer and the agent, a physician.
 The insurer does not know the physician's abilities and offers a healthcare payment contract.
 We consider an environment where two treatment methods exist for a specific disease: conventional and advanced.
-In the model, the physician can always provide the conventional treatment, which brings an inevitable outcome to patients independent of the physician's ability; however, the advanced is more challenging and requires some specialized equipment.
-We assume that the physician cannot always provide it due to the lack of such equipment and that the treatment outcome varies depending on the physician's ability.
-The low-ability physician is more likely to fail the treatment than the high-ability physician.
-For such cases, the insurer designs the wage contract to minimize payment within the task allocation constraint such that advanced treatment is performed only by the high-ability physician and conventional treatment is performed by the low-ability physician.
+In the model, the physician can always provide the conventional treatment, which yields an inevitable outcome to patients independent of the physician's ability.
+However, the advanced treatment is more challenging and requires some specialized equipment.
+We assume that the physician cannot always provide it owing to the lack of such equipment and that the treatment outcome varies depending on the physician's ability: the low-ability physician is more likely to fail the treatment than the high-ability physician.
+For such cases, the insurer designs the wage contract to minimize payment within the task allocation constraint such that advanced treatment is performed only by the high-ability physician, and conventional treatment is performed by the low-ability physician.
 Under such circumstances, we compare the insurer's payment for two disclosure policies: i) detailed and ii) limited.
 Under detailed disclosure, the insurer discloses the physician's treatment choice and outcome, even if the physician fails in the advanced treatment.
-Under limited disclosure, the insurer issues the report card so patients can distinguish only the physician who successfully provided the advanced treatment from the physician with other outcomes (failed in the advanced and provided the conventional treatment).
+Under limited disclosure, the insurer issues the report card so that patients can distinguish the physician who successfully provided the advanced treatment from the physician with other outcomes (failed in the advanced and provided the conventional treatment).

-Through the analysis, we show that, compared to no disclosure, detailed disclosure requires a higher payment for conventional treatment, while there is no change in payment for advanced treatment.
+Through the analysis, we show that, compared with no disclosure, detailed disclosure requires a higher payment for conventional treatment, while there is no change in the payment for advanced treatment.
 Additionally, limited disclosure saves the payment for the advanced treatment, and the conventional treatment remains the same as under no disclosure.
-The mechanism behind this result is that the report card damages the reputation of the low-ability physician but helps to build the reputation of the high-ability physician.
+The mechanism behind this result is that the report card damages the reputation of the low-ability physician but helps build the reputation of the high-ability physician.
 The former effect increases the optimal wage for the conventional treatment, and the latter decreases it for the advanced treatment.
 Moreover, considering treatment allocation, increasing payment for one treatment requires additional payment for the other.
-Detailed disclosure depicts the physician type precisely so that the low-ability physician is incentivized to challenge the advanced treatment to avoid reputation damage via report card if there is no monetary compensation for the conventional treatment.
-Then, we find that the insurer needs to pay some additional reward for the conventional payment.
-This effect offsets the payment saving effect for the advanced treatment by the report card.
+A detailed disclosure depicts the physician type precisely so that the low-ability physician is incentivized to challenge the advanced treatment to avoid reputation damage via report card if there is no monetary compensation for the conventional treatment.
+Further, the insurer needs to pay some additional reward for the conventional payment, and this effect offsets the payment saving effect for the advanced treatment owing to the report card.

-By contrast, limited disclosure, which conveys the physicians' ability relatively more vaguely, eases the reputational damage to the low-ability physician owing to the report card.
-It makes advanced treatment less attractive to low-ability physicians since they may find it difficult to mimic high-ability physicians.
-Then, the insurer does not need to make an additional payment for conventional treatment and can save it for an advanced treatment.
-Our results suggest that the report card may both increase or decrease healthcare payment depending on the report card's information content.
-We conclude that the insurer must pay attention to the details of the report card information.
+By contrast, limited disclosure, which conveys the physicians' ability relatively vaguely, eases the reputational damage to the low-ability physician owing to the report card.
+It makes advanced treatment less attractive to low-ability physicians, who may find it difficult to mimic the high-ability ones.
+Consequently, the insurer does not need to make an additional payment for conventional treatment and can save it for an advanced treatment.
+Our results suggest that, depending on its information content, the report card may lead to an increase or decrease in healthcare payments.
+We conclude that the design of report card content is central to aligning physician incentives and controlling healthcare payments- more information is not always better.